Skip to main content

 – South Toe River Area, near Burnsville.
 Includes the Black Mountain Campground, 43 miles of trails, including Black Mountain Crest, Buncombe Horse Range, Bald Knob Ridge, Mount Mitchell, Big Tom Gap, Higgins Bald Ground, part of Colbert Ridge, Woody Ridge.
 Many loops.
 Significant elevation changes in the Mount Mitchell area; steep, rugged and rocky trails.
 Bridle trails.
 (828) 682-6146.

-Uwharrie National Forest (Map)
+Uwharrie National Forest (Forest Map)

 Visit Our Sister Site